dotnet/orleans/Orleans-Streams/index.md

 There is a number of principles behind Orleans Streams Programming Model.

 1. Following the philosophy of [Orleans virtual actors](https://github.com/dotnet/orleans/wiki/Grains), Orleans streams are *virtual*.
 That is, a stream always exists.
 It is not explicitly created or destroyed, and it can never fail.
-2. Streams are *identified by* stream ids, which are just *logical names* comprised of GUIDs and strings.
+2. Streams are *identified by* stream IDs, which are just *logical names* comprised of GUIDs and strings.
 3. Orleans streams are *lightweight and dynamic*.
 Orleans Streaming Runtime is designed to handle a large number of streams that come and go at a high rate.
 4. Orleans stream *bindings are dynamic*.
 Orleans Streaming Runtime is designed to handle cases where grains connect to and disconnect from streams at a high rate.
 5. Orleans Streaming Runtime *transparently manages the lifecycle of streams*.
 After an application subscribes to a stream, from then on it will receive the stream's events, even in presence of failures.
-6. Orleans streams *work uniformly across grains and Orleans clients*.
+6. Orleans streams *work uniformly across grains and Orleans clients* (usually HTTP frontends).

 ## Programming APIs